I wish I had a time machine because I’d go back ten years and give myself such great writing advice.

 Through the community I had built, I met my first publisher, my publicist, and finally, my wonderful agent.
 I published two more books.
 I am now an Author Accelerator Advanced Certified Book Coach and I hear from writers every single day who want to know how they can take their writing to the next level.
 And I’m so happy to help them get there.

-Suzy is a Book Coach, Editor, Public Speaker and the Calgary Bestselling Author of The Fountain Series (The Fountain, The West Woods, Wall of Wishes).
-This fantastical Young Adult Series has received two Aurora Nominations for Best Young Adult Novel, as well as Five Stars and a bronze medallion from Readers’ Favorite Book Awards.
+Suzy is Calgary Bestselling Author of The Fountain Series (The Fountain, The West Woods, Wall of Wishes).
+This fantastical series has received three Aurora Nominations for Best Young Adult Novel.
 She is represented by Naomi Davis of Bookends Literary Agency.

-Suzy speaks to youth and adult audiences across Western Canada about how literacy can unlock doors and help you achieve your goals, whatever they may be.
+Suzy speaks to youth and adult audiences across Western Canada about how writing can unlock doors and help you achieve your goals, whatever they may be.